America's Best Road Trips - The Badlands, South Dakota

 Road Trip To South Dakota’s Badlands

 Growing up we didn't take vacations to far away places.
 We usually stayed close to home.
 However, we did go to South Dakota - twice!
 When I think of families vacationing in the summer, I imagine The Badlands, and I feel the same wonder and disbelief I felt as a child.
-This park and its out-of-this-world landscape still amazing me today!
-A trip across South Dakota is one of America's great road trips β€” wide open spaces, quirky roadside attractions, nature galore, and a taste of the wild west.
+This park and its out-of-this-world landscape still amazes me today!
+A trip across South Dakota is one of America's great road trips — wide open spaces, quirky roadside attractions, nature galore, and a taste of the Wild West.

-Color Palette: Soft, Muted, Pastel, Warm, Natural, Subtle, Earthy, Sky | The Badlands National Park | Earthtones Travel + Design Blog | Roo Bea Design Co
+Color Palette: Soft, Muted, Pastel, Warm, Natural, Subtle, Earthy, Sky

 Why Visit The Badlands National Park

 The landscape is unlike anywhere else in the US, although it shares some similarities with places like Utah and Arizona.
-But what sets it apart are the abundant grasslands!
+But what sets it apart is the abundant grasslands!
 The rugged formations contrast with the lush prairies which is something you just don't find in the southwest.

 The Badlands hold a very special place in my heart.
 They were my first experience with our National Parks, which I have come to love so much!
 Living in Iowa has many advantages, but we are in a bit of a National Park desert.
 The closest park to me just so happens to be The Badlands!